-The Ohlone Audubon Society and the Alameda Creek Alliance are sponsoring the event where an estimated 50 to 75 volunteer birders of all levels of experience will survey for wintering birds within a 15-mile radius in Pleasanton, Sunol and Livermore.
+Sunol, CA - The Ohlone Audubon Society and the Alameda Creek Alliance are sponsoring a new Christmas bird count on Friday, December 18 in eastern Alameda County, within the Alameda Creek watershed.
+An estimated 50 to 75 volunteer birders of all levels of experience will survey for wintering birds within a 15 mile radius count circle in the vicinity of Pleasanton, Sunol and Livermore.

-The Christmas Bird Count is an annual nationwide volunteer-based bird survey effort coordinated by the Audubon Society.
-Tens of thousands of volunteer birders and scientists armed with binoculars, bird guides and checklists will take part in Christmas bird counts throughout the country from now through early January.
-Audubon and other organizations use data collected in the longest-running wildlife census to assess the health of bird populations and to help guide conservation actions.
+The Christmas Bird Count is an annual nationwide volunteer-based bird survey effort coordinated by the Audubon Society to promote bird conservation and assess long-term trends in winter bird populations.
+In the largest citizen science effort in the world, tens of thousands of volunteer birders and scientists armed with binoculars, bird guides and checklists will take part in Christmas bird counts throughout the Americas from mid-December through early January.
+Audubon and other organizations use data collected in this longest-running wildlife census to assess the health of bird populations and to help guide conservation actions.